 Fats are also essential for joint structure and strength, muscle growth, hormone production, and the absorption of vital vitamins such as vitamins A, D, E and K.

-So what fats are good and which ones bad and how much do I need?
+What fats are good and which ones bad?

 Let’s start with the bad.